Stop guessing.

 Simple, credit-based pricing

-Improvement guarantee: If EigenPrompt doesn't find a prompt that improves on your baseline in at least one dimension, your credit is refunded automatically — no support ticket required.
+Improvement guarantee: If EigenPrompt doesn't find a prompt that improves on your baseline in at least one dimension, no credit is spent automatically — no support ticket required.

 How your data is protected